St Stephen & All Martyrs, Bolton

 - More Info

 St Stephen & All Martyrs, or Lever Bridge church is at the heart of the community of Darcy Lever.
-We aim to be an open and welcoming church, seeking to serve our neighbourhood which also includes part of the Haulgh.
+We aim to be an open and welcoming church, centred on God, reaching out into the community seeking to serve our neighbourhood which also includes part of the Haulgh.

-We have a Sunday School meeting during the first part of our 10am service and there are Beavers and Brownies linked to the church.
+We have a Sunday School meeting during the first part of our 10am service most weeks and there are Beavers, Rainbows, Brownies and Guides linked to the church.
 We are closely involved with our church aided Primary School which shares the site.
-There are groups for discussion and learning together, and a Mothers' Union branch.
+There are groups for discussion and learning together.

 The church building is the first of Edmund Sharpe's 3 churches built from terracotta, hence the nickname of the Pot Church.
 It is the prime example with ornate decorations inside and out and beautifully decorated inside.
 The openwork spire had to be removed in 1939 and the lower tower was removed by Fred Dibnah, the local steeplejack, in 1966.